Daniel-KM/Omeka-S-module-Next/README.md

 #### Breadcrumbs

-This feature was moved to module [Menu] and improved since version 3.3.41.
+This feature was moved to modules [Menu] and [Block Plus] and improved since version 3.3.41.

 A breadcrumb may be added on resources pages via the command `echo $this->breadcrumbs();`.
 The default template is `common/breadcrumbs.phtml`, so the breadcrumb can be